 Things to Remember About Search For Text in Excel

-- These functions are used to check whether the given string is present in the text provided.
-In case you need to extract the substring from any string, you need to use the LEFT, RIGHT, MID functions altogether.
+- These functions check whether the given string is present in the text provided.
+If you need to extract the substring from any string, use the LEFT, RIGHT, and MID functions.

-- ISNUMBER function is used in combination so that you are not getting any #VALUE! error if the string is not present in the text provided.
+- ISNUMBER function is combined so that you are not getting any #VALUE!
+Error if the string is not present in the text provided.

 This is a guide to Search For Text in Excel.
-Here we discuss How to Search Text in Excel along with practical examples and downloadable excel template.
+Here we discuss How to Search Text in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –